What can you afford as a first time buyer?

 There are many things that you’ll need to get your head around – while we try to explain everything clearly there is a lot of jargon associated with property and that can often be quite daunting.
-The biggest surprise people experience is the sheer cost the whole process.
+The biggest surprise people experience is the sheer cost of the whole process.

 As the leading estate agent in Beaconsfield and the surrounding areas we are a little desensitised to the magnitude of the figures which are associated with property transactions – especially in our area.

 The question you need to ask yourself as a first time buyer is, “what can I afford”?
 This is a long term commitment with some mortgage lenders offering up to 45 year terms, so you need to plan for your future.
 Obviously, you might not stick with the same mortgage product for the full term but it’s a good illustration of the longevity of the commitment.

 When applying for a mortgage, the lender will look at your savings as well as your income in order to assess the risk associated with lending you a large sum of money, and the final amount will depend on those existing circumstances.

 There are a number of mortgage calculators available to give you a rough guide to the kind of figures you need to be looking at when budgeting for your first home.
 Remember these calculators are there simply as a guideline, when you come to speak to a lender or mortgage broker they will be able to give you much more accurate figures.